Noun Clause

 4. Please explain why you did this.

-Point 3: The noun clause can act as the complement object.
+Point 3: A noun clause can act as the complement of the subject.

 1. This is what I know.